PRTG Manual: Alerts

 - Click the wrench symbol in the menu.

 - Open the Channel Settings tab.

 - Select the channel you want to add a limit for; in this example we use the channel Total, which is common to all selected sensors.

-- Then Enable Limits at the bottom of the dialog and enter the number in the correct field as described above.
+- Then Enable alerting based on limits and enter the number in the correct field as described above.

 When you are done, Save these settings—the new limit is then applied to all selected channels from all selected sensors.